aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ### Handling not found routes

 !!! note "Coming soon"
-    Please open an issue if you would like us to prioritize this feature.
+    Please [open an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose){target="_blank"} if you would like us to prioritize this feature.

 ### Error handling

 !!! note "Coming soon"
-    Please open an issue if you would like us to prioritize this feature.
+    Please [open an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose){target="_blank"} if you would like us to prioritize this feature.

 ### Throwing HTTP errors

 !!! note "Coming soon"
-    Please open an issue if you would like us to prioritize this feature.
+    Please [open an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose){target="_blank"} if you would like us to prioritize this feature.

 ### Enabling SwaggerUI

 !!! note "Coming soon"
-    Please open an issue if you would like us to prioritize this feature.
+    Please [open an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose){target="_blank"} if you would like us to prioritize this feature.

 ### Custom domains

 !!! note "Coming soon"
-    Please open an issue if you would like us to prioritize this feature.
+    Please [open an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose){target="_blank"} if you would like us to prioritize this feature.

 ## Advanced